Careers

 Through successful completion of our program, you will be poised to competently and confidently enter the medical field ready to work.

-Where do Medication Technician Work?
+Where do Medication Support Technician Work?

 - Nursing Homes- Administer medications to elderly or disabled.